richmondu/shipping_application/README.md

 Voucher class

-- This retrieves the percentage discount given a voucher code.
+- This retrieves the percentage discount from a 3rd party API given a voucher code.

 ShippingFee class